 Combat specializations are unique fighting styles for player characters.
-Combat Specialists spend long hours at practice to master a particular fighting style, and as such most classes can only learn a single Combat.
+Combat Specialists spend long hours at practice to master a particular fighting style, and as such most classes can only learn a single Combat Specialization.
 Knights and Martial Artists are an exception to this rule and may learn up to two Combat Specializations.

 Faith and Spirit classes are not eligible for Combat Specializations unless they are mixed classes possessing one of the Primary Skill sets listed below as part of their mixed class.

 Some classes are further restricted by virtue of not being able to use weapons of the type required for that combat style (i.e. Marksman cannot use shields, therefore Sword & Board does not apply)